Quantum Pseudorandom Scramblers: Constructions of s and s

 \section{Constructions of \rss s and \prss s}

-In this section, we demonstrate a family of circuits realizing \rss s.
-The construction follows the parallel Kac's walk on the real (complex) unit sphere.
-By substituting random primitives with pseudorandom counterparts, we obtain \prss s.
+In this section, we present a family of circuits that implements $\rss$s, specifically realizing the parallel Kac's walk on the real (complex) unit sphere.
+To obtain circuits for $\prss$s, one can simply replace the random primitives with their post-quantum secured pseudorandom counterparts.